Flooding: About Cleaning up Yards and Public Spaces

 - Paper, plastic, and other trash can be put in a plastic bag and disposed of in a trash can or Dumpster.

 - Collect contaminated sand and sediment when practical.
 This is not clean fill.
 Small amounts can be placed in the trash.
 Large amounts need to be disposed of as solid waste or reused in public works projects (such as road base or used for landfill cover).
-For other uses, please contact the Department of Environmental Management Office of Waste Management.

 Keep volunteers informed